 - Will not be damaged by freezing water.

 - Vented cable provides an atmospheric reference.

 - 4-20 mA output.

 - 4-20mA output

-Stevens monitoring stations will typically use either cellular or GOES for telemetry.
+Stevens monitoring stations will typically use cellular for telemetry.
 For cellular (CDMA/GSM/HSPA), both Avo and eTracker are cellular gateway which provide “virtual” cloud-based data logging, and therefore don’t require a physical data logger.
 All data is sent to the cloud for storage (with a backup stored locally) and the station can be configured remotely.

 Because it is an all-in-one solution requiring only sensors, Avo is a great solution if the station is going to be only temporary, where a simple and quick station setup is important or where data reliability is critical.
 Avo sends data directly to the cloud (via cellular) where it is logged, so does not require a separate data logger.